 Researchers from Tokyo Metropolitan University have successfully enhanced technology to lift small particles using sound waves.
 Their "acoustic tweezers" could lift things from reflective surfaces without physical contact, but stability remained an issue.
 Now, using an adaptive algorithm to fine-tune how the tweezers are controlled, they have drastically improved how stably the particles can be lifted.
 With further miniaturization, this technology could be deployed in a vast range of environments, including space.

-As anyone standing next to a loudspeaker can attest to, can exert a real, physical force.
+As anyone standing next to a loudspeaker can attest to, sound waves can exert a real, physical force.
 With the right arrangement of speakers at the right frequency, amplitude, and phase, it becomes possible to superimpose those waves and setup a field of influence which can push, lift and hold physical objects.
 Such acoustic tweezer technology promises completely contactless, contamination-free manipulation of small objects.

 Now, the same team have come up with a way of using the same setup to achieve significant enhancements in how they can lift particles from rigid surfaces.
 There are two "modes" in which the transducers can be driven, where opposing halves of their hemispherical array are driven in and out of phase.
 The team's new insight is that different modes are more suited to doing certain things.